Monsterverse

-The Monsterverse (also stylized as MonsterVerse) is an American multimedia franchise and shared universe featuring Godzilla and King Kong; other characters owned and created by Toho Co., Ltd also appear throughout the series.
-The franchise consists of five films and two television series that have been produced by Legendary Pictures, with Warner Bros.
-Pictures co-financing and distributing the films and the TV series being released for streaming on Netflix and Apple TV+.
+The Monsterverse (Note: Also stylized as MonsterVerse.) is an American multimedia franchise and shared universe featuring Godzilla and King Kong, as well as characters by Toho Co., Ltd and original characters.
+The franchise consists of five films and two television series produced by Legendary, with Warner Bros.
+Pictures distributing the films and the TV series being released for streaming on Netflix and Apple TV+.

-The franchise has received a generally positive critical reception and has grossed $2.525 billion worldwide at the box office.
+The franchise has received a generally positive critical reception and has grossed $2.527 billion worldwide at the box office.

 Development

 Writer Max Borenstein stated that the Monsterverse did not begin as a franchise but as an American reboot of Godzilla.
-Borenstein credits Legendary Entertainment's founder and then CEO Thomas Tull as the one responsible for the Monsterverse, having acquired the rights to Godzilla and negotiated the complicated rights to King Kong.
+Borenstein credits Legendary Entertainment's founder and then-CEO Thomas Tull as the one responsible for the Monsterverse, having acquired the rights to Godzilla and negotiated the complicated rights to King Kong.
 Tull had offered Borenstein the opportunity to write the first draft for Kong: Skull Island, with the goal to establish Kong in the same universe as Legendary's Godzilla film.
 Tull's vision was for the films to one day lead to Godzilla vs. Kong.

 Legendary confirmed at the 2014 San Diego Comic-Con that it had acquired the licensing rights to Mothra, Rodan, and King Ghidorah from Toho Co., Ltd. and revealed concept footage with the closing title cards reading "Conflict: inevitable.
 Let them fight".
 In September 2015, Legendary announced that the film Kong: Skull Island would not be developed with Universal Pictures.
 Instead, it would be developed with Warner Bros., which sparked media speculation that Godzilla and Kong would appear in a film together.

 In October 2015, Legendary announced plans to unite Godzilla and Kong in a film titled Godzilla vs. Kong, set for a 2020 release date.
-Legendary planned to create a shared cinematic franchise "centered around Monarch" (the secret government agency which debuted in 2014's Godzilla) and that "brings together Godzilla and Legendary’s King Kong in an ecosystem of other giant super-species, both classic and new".
+Legendary planned to create a shared cinematic franchise "centered around Monarch" (the secret government agency which debuted in 2014's Godzilla) and that "brings together Godzilla and Legendary's King Kong in an ecosystem of other giant super-species, both classic and new".
 Later in October, it was announced that Kong: Skull Island would have references to Monarch.

 In May 2016, Warner Bros. announced that Godzilla vs. Kong would be released on May 29, 2020, later pushed back to May 21, 2021, and that Godzilla: King of the Monsters would be pushed back from its original June 8, 2018 release date to March 22, 2019, however the film was later pushed back again to May 31, 2019.
 In October 2016, Legendary announced that Godzilla: King of the Monsters would be filmed at its parent company Wanda's Oriental Movie Metropolis facility in Qingdao, China, along with Pacific Rim: Uprising.
 That same month, it was revealed that Legendary was planning a writers room to create their Godzilla–Kong cinematic universe, with Alex Garcia overseeing the project for Legendary.